NetLogo/SimpleR-Extension/README.md

-# Netlogo Simple R Extension
+# NetLogo Simple R Extension

 This NetLogo extension allows you to run R code from within NetLogo.